ymat2/code-note/README.md

 # code-note
-Scribles of programing languages, commandline tools, and bioinformatics tools.
+Scribbles of programing languages, commandline tools, and bioinformatics tools.